 When they tested it, they found the hypothesis was correct.
 The astrocytes in the RTN were behaving differently than astrocytes anywhere else in the body.
 When these brainstem astrocytes detected high levels of carbon dioxide, they released ATP signaling to the neurons and blood vessels.

 When the researchers induced the astrocytes artificially to release ATP, they got the same results.
 Bathing the RTN blood vessels directly in ATP also caused them to constrict.
 Blocking ATP receptors blocked the ability of blood vessels to respond to carbon dioxide.
 When the team did the same experiments in live animals, they got the same results.
 Perhaps most importantly, manipulating blood vessels in the RTN actually influenced how animals breathe, thus linking regulation of blood vessel diameter to behavior.

 The majority of this research was done by UConn undergraduates, including Ashley Trinh, Colin Cleary, and Todd Dubreuil, as well as Elliot Rodriguez, a summer student in the National Science Foundation (NSF) Research Experience for Undergraduates in Physiology and Neurobiology program at UConn, who studies at Gettysburg College in Pennsylvania the rest of the year.
 The students’ work uncovered a major discovery in neurophysiology.
-The work was funded in part by grants from the National Institutes of Health (HL104101 HL126381) and the Connecticut Department of Public Health (150263).

 “This is a big change in how we think about breathing,” Mulkey says.
 And about blood vessels.
 Even in a single organ like the brain, the purpose of blood flow is not the same everywhere.
 Tailored responses in the RTN keep the body’s drum major conducting, and let the band play on.